- Current students

 Education (Pastoral Care of International Students) Code of Practice 2016

 The Code of Practice sets the standards of care that you can expect as an International Student.
-It also provides a complaints procedure that you can follow if you have concerns about the treatment you receive from your education provider or an agent of the provider.
+It also provides a procedure for complaints that you can follow if you have concerns about the treatment you receive from your education provider or an agent of the provider.

 How can I get a copy of the Code?